luckynzm/tlwn8200nddriver/README.md

    This will take some time

    # nano /etc/modules
-   Put the 8192eu on the end of the file
+   Put the 8192eu at the end of the file
    # reboot (if you want to).

 ```